astra-uu-se/COMPD/evaluation_aaai26/README.md

 ## Step 3 - Update the supplementary materials

-We only provide the source code for the document (see `detailed-experimental-results-source` directory).
+We provide the source code for the document (see `detailed-experimental-results-source` directory), in addition to the file itself.
 Use figures from the `generated-plots` directory that match the name in the LaTeX code